phoenix-rtos/phoenix-rtos-doc/tests/README.md

 ## Example 2: unit tests using C

 In this section, we will explore another type of test: unit testing.
-When we talk about testing, unit testing often come to mind, which is why the test runner has native support for unit testing.
+When we talk about testing, unit testing often comes to mind, which is why the test runner has native support for unit testing.
 Similar to the previous section, we start by creating a C file named `dummy.c` located in the `phoenix-rtos-tests/dummy` directory.
 To write unit tests, we will use the modified [Unity Test](http://www.throwtheswitch.org/unity), a third party unit testing framework built for C.

 ```c
 #include <string.h>